 Action: Facilitate development of tiny homes and other innovative types of housing products as alternatives to accommodate people who are unhoused or face housing instability.
-Evaluate the availability of County-owned land for such housing.
+Evaluate the availability of County-owned land for such housing- to develop a property database.

-Eight-Year Objectives: Study the viability of tiny homes and other innovative housing types during the planning period.
-If new housing types prove viable, facilitate development of at least 25 units.
+Eight-Year Objectives: Study the viability of tiny homes and other innovative housing types and create a potential property inventory suitable for implementation of creative housing types during the planning period.
+If new housing types prove viable, facilitate development of at least 25 units during the planning period.